vertica/VerticaPy/docs/source/user_guide_machine_learning_clustering.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_ml_plot_clustering_1.html

 While there aren't any real metrics for evaluating unsupervised models, metrics used during computation can help us to understand the quality of the model.
-For example, a ``k-means`` model with fewer clusters and when the ``k-means`` score, ``Between-Cluster SS / Total SS`` is close to 1.
+For example, a :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` model with fewer clusters and when the :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` score, ``Between-Cluster SS / Total SS`` is close to 1.

 .. ipython:: python